On 9th of May 2018, Addy Osmani shared Guess.js during Google I/O 2018. His talk can be found here.

 In 2008, just before I got my black belt in karate, I became the National champion of Bulgaria in Kumite (sparing).

-There is no better feeling than hearing "We Are The Champions" while getting my gold medal.
+There is no better feeling than hearing "We Are The Champions" by Queen while getting my gold medal.
 This championship gave me the opportunity to train with the National Karate team as preparation for European championships.

 About the same time I developed a few more games with Visual Basic and C++.